Rule of law: India

-The Constitution of India is intended to limit opportunities for governmental discretion, and the judiciary uses judicial review to uphold the Constitution, especially the Fundamental Rights.
-Although some people have criticized the Indian judiciary for its judicial activism, others believe such actions are needed to safeguard the rule of law based on the Constitution as well as to preserve judicial independence, an important part of the basic structure doctrine.
+The Constitution of India is intended to limit governmental discretion, and the judiciary uses judicial review to uphold it, especially Fundamental Rights.
+The Supreme Court of India has held that the rule of law forms part of the Constitution's "basic structure", a feature that Parliament cannot abrogate even by constitutional amendment.
+It has also interpreted the guarantee of equality under Article 14 as "antithetical to arbitrariness", making arbitrary state action unconstitutional even where a statute authorizes it.
+Although some people have criticized the Indian judiciary for judicial activism, others believe such actions are needed to safeguard the rule of law under the Constitution and to preserve judicial independence, an important part of the basic structure doctrine.

+Whether India practises these constitutional ideals is debatable; the World Justice Project's 2025 Rule of Law Index ranked it 86th out of 143 countries.
+The Government of India has disputed the methodology of international governance indices, arguing that they rely on small expert panels and subjective perceptions rather than measurable outcomes.
+As of 21 July 2026, over 52 million cases are pending before Indian courts according to the National Judicial Data Grid (NJDG).
+At the end of 2023, 73.5% of the 5,30,333 people held in Indian prisons were undertrial prisoners awaiting the conclusion of proceedings.
+Tarunabh Khaitan argues that accountability of institutions has been weakened incrementally through "executive aggrandisement and party-state fusion", achieved through many individually modest measures, each defensible in isolation, which cumulatively weakens accountability.

 Japan

 Japan had centuries of tradition prior to World War II, during which there were laws, but they did not provide a central organizing principle for society, and they did not constrain the powers of government.
 As the 21st century began, the percentage of people who were lawyers and judges in Japan remained very low relative to western Europe and the United States, and legislation in Japan tended to be terse and general, leaving much discretion in the hands of bureaucrats.